Toyota Corolla hybrid reliability & safety rating

 Toyota Corolla hybrid reliability & problems

 Toyota is renowned for reliability and dependability, particularly of its hybrid models, so we don't foresee any major issues in this area for the Corolla.
-The car finished in an impressive 7th place out of 75 cars in the 2020 Driver Power owner satisfaction survey, with just 7.7% of owners reporting faults.
+The car finished in a strong 32nd place out of 75 cars in the 2021 Driver Power owner satisfaction survey, with an above average score for reliability and build quality.
 Toyota's five-year/100,000-mile warranty (or up to 10 years if Toyota servicing is carried out) is one of the best in the business too.

 The latest Corolla has now been through Euro NCAP crash-testing, where it scored the maximum five stars.
 Individual scores include a very impressive 95% for adult occupant protection, 84% for child occupant protection and 77% for safety assistance.
 Toyota's suite of standard safety equipment is impressive.
 Called 'Safety Sense', it incorporates a pre-collision system, adaptive cruise control, lane-departure warning, road-sign recognition and automatic high-beam headlights.